-How would you explain the community-centered culture at Commonwealth?
+How would you explain the advisor-centric culture at Commonwealth?

 At Commonwealth conferences, there's no puffery.
 The only distinguishing marks on someone's name badge are a star if they newly joined so you could welcome them or their tenure with the company, but nothing on the badge notes any production or success level.
 That's unique to Commonwealth—what we have is completely different, there's enough of the pie to go around.

 You have to experience it, but I personally think that it's a true partnership.
 The perfect example is on the first day of the National Conference, they say, "Thank you for allowing us to partner with you."
 That's not the case with any other large broker/dealer out there.
 Within five minutes of speaking to someone in leadership, it will be, "Thank you for allowing me to be your partner."
 They're sitting on the same side of the table with you.Q